Convergence of Dynamics on Inductive Systems of Banach Spaces: Inductive systems of C*-algebras and completely positive dynamics

 In general, $(\A\ox_{min}\B)_\oo$ is not equal to the minimal C*-tensor product.
 Counterexamples exist already for strict inductive systems $(\A,j)$ of C*-algebras where the $\j nm$ are *-homomorphisms \cite[\,\!II.9.6.5]{blackadar2006operator}.

 \begin{proof} \ref{it:TP_soft}: It suffices to check $(j\ox k)$-convergence and asymptotic multiplicaticity on basic sequences of the form $(j\ox k)_{\blob l} x_l$ with $x_l\in\A_l\odot\B_l$.
-For these the properties follows from their counterparts on $(\A,j)$ and $(\B,k)$ and the triangle inequality.
-Furthermore such basic sequences are seminorm dense which implies that the embedding of the algebraic tensor product is dense.
+For these, the properties follow from their counterparts on $(\A,j)$ and $(\B,k)$ and the triangle inequality.
+Furthermore, such basic sequences are seminorm dense, implying that the embedding of the algebraic tensor product is dense.

 \ref{it:TP_phi}: It suffices to check basic nets with $(j\ox k)_{\blob l}x_l$ with $x_l= \sum a_i \ox b_i\in\A_n\odot\B_n$ where the claim follows again from the triangle inequality.
 That $\phi_\oo$ is a *-homomorphism is clear from the asymptotic multiplicativity of $\j\oo n$ and $k_{\oo n}$.
 That it is surjective follows from the fact that the algebraic tensor product $\A_\oo\odot\B_\oo$ is dense in $\A_\oo\ox_*\B_\oo$ and is part of the range of $\phi$.